dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 ---
 #### Steven - 01 June 13
 Mike, although this isn't bad practice per see, I think it's best to define a command as an atomic operation and use `ICommandHandler<T>` only as abstraction between the presentation layer and the business layer (not within the BL).
-This makes it much easier to apply cross-cutting concerns to command handlers, since most cross-cutting concerns should not be applied to the inner command handlers (i.e. you don't want to start a new transaction for an inner command).
+This makes it much easier to apply Cross-Cutting Concerns to command handlers, since most Cross-Cutting Concerns should not be applied to the inner command handlers (i.e. you don't want to start a new transaction for an inner command).

 ---
 #### sean - 07 June 13